University of Wollongong Sydney Business School

-The Sydney Business School, University of Wollongong, was established in 1997.
-It is the graduate school of the Faculty of Business and offers postgraduate business programs at the Sydney CBD Campus located at Circular Quay, and UOW’s Wollongong Campus.
+The Sydney Business School, University of Wollongong (UOW), was established in 1997.
+It is the graduate school of the Faculty of Business and offers postgraduate business programs at UOW's Sydney CBD Campus and Wollongong Campus.

 Campuses and Facilities

 Sydney CBD Campus

-The Sydney CBD Campus of the Sydney Business School is located at Circular Quay in the Sydney CBD.
+The Sydney CBD Campus of the Sydney Business School is located in Darling Harbour in the Sydney CBD.
+The campus features classrooms, a library, a student lounge, and meeting rooms.
+It is one of three University of Wollongong campuses located in Sydney.

 Wollongong Campus

-The Wollongong Campus is located at North Wollongong, the University of Wollongong's main campus.
+The Wollongong Campus is located at Northfields Avenue, Wollongong, and is the University of Wollongong's main campus.
+This campus features teaching spaces, a library, cafes and restaurants, sports fields, a gymnasium, and on campus student accommodations.
+The campus has a population of over 25,000 UOW students.

-Southern Sydney Campus

-The South Western Sydney campus in Liverpool, opened in 2017.

-Programmes
+Programs

-The Sydney Business School at the University of Wollongong offers a range of postgraduate business courses delivered from Wollongong and Sydney.
-Key programs on offer are:
+The Sydney Business School at the University of Wollongong offers a range of postgraduate business courses delivered in person from Wollongong and Sydney, and online, including graduate certificates, graduate diplomas, and master's degrees.

+In 2025, the school's offerings included: